kanidm/kanidm/book/src/developers/designs/unixd_multi_resolver_2024.md

 #### CTAP2 / TPM-PIN

 We want to allow local authentication with CTAP2 or a TPM with PIN.
-Both provide stronger assurances of both who the user is, and that they are in posession of a specific cryptographic device.
+Both provide stronger assurances of both who the user is, and that they are in possession of a specific cryptographic device.
 The nice part of this is that they both implement hardware bruteforce protections.
 For soft-tpm we can emulate this with a strict bruteforce lockout prevention mechanism.